Frederic Pryor

 Frederic LeRoy Pryor (April 23, 1933 – September 2, 2019) was an American economist.
 While studying in Berlin during the partition of the city in 1961, he was imprisoned in East Germany for six months, then released in a Cold War "spy swap" that also involved downed American U-2 pilot Francis Gary Powers and Soviet intelligence officer Rudolf Abel.
 He spent the bulk of his career as a member of the Swarthmore College faculty, as a professor of economics.

 Early life and education

-Frederic LeRoy Pryor and his twin brother Millard were born April 23, 1933, in Owosso, Michigan, to Millard H. and Mary S. Pryor, but spent most of their childhood in Mansfield, Ohio, and graduated in 1951 from Mansfield Senior High School.
+Frederic LeRoy Pryor and his twin brother Millard were born in Owosso, Michigan, but spent most of their childhood in Mansfield, Ohio, where they graduated from Mansfield Senior High School in 1951.
 He attended Oberlin College, where he received a bachelor's degree in chemistry in 1955.
 He then spent a year in South America and Europe, which included three months living and working on a commune in Paraguay.
 He studied economics at Yale University, where he received a master's degree in 1957, then undertook a doctorate program.